rpajanssen/api-test-examples/README.md

 This example project will help you write integration tests for your REST resources.

-It has sub projects demonstrating JAX-RS with JerseyTest, JAX-RS with RestEasy, JAX-RS with SpringCloudContract, SpringBoot with RestAssured (and SpringBoot with MockMVC in the same project), SpringBoot with Karate and SpringBoot with SpringCloudContract.
+The sub projects demonstrate REST API testing:
+* JAX-RS with JerseyTest
+* JAX-RS with RestEasy
+* JAX-RS with SpringCloudContract
+* SpringBoot with RestAssured
+  * and with SpringBoot with MockMVC
+  * and with SpringBoot with RestAssuredMockMVC
+* SpringBoot with Karate
+* SpringBoot with SpringCloudContract

 The two SpringCloudContract examples will show you how you can generate your REST API integration tests!

-The SpringBoot with RestAssured example poses you a question... why even use RestAssured if you can use Springs own MockMVC?
+The SpringBoot with RestAssured example(s) poses you a question... why even use RestAssured if you can use Springs own MockMVC?

 # Requirements